 The coming of summer means cookouts (or BBQs everywhere).
 From patriotic celebrations to graduation parties and just getting together with friends, you’re sure to be invited to one somewhere.
 If you have celiac disease or are following a gluten free diet, you need some gluten-free cookout tips.

-So, here are my 7 tips for how to not just survive but enjoy a gluten-free cookout (without fear) and even some food ideas to bring!
+So, here are my 7 tips for how to not just survive but enjoy eating gluten free at a cookout (without fear) and even some food ideas to bring!

 Are you new here?
 I also have the following posts to help you live gluten-free without the stress!

 - How to eat out SAFELY when you’re gluten-free

 - How to TRAVEL gluten-free and still have fun